 -Comparison of Mahatma Gandhi and Martin Luther King Jr.

 Though history might not be the best subject for all, if you consider your interests and exercise some creativity, you will find that there are issues worth discussing.
-Feel free to use the suggested topics or fine-tune them to what you need.
+Feel free to use the suggested topics when you buy research paper online or fine-tune them to what you need.
 Enjoy your study of history!